This position is open to current Colorado residents only.

 Comparative Analysis Process

-The comparative analysis process for this position may consist of a structured application review, and a structured interview depending on the number of qualified applicants.
+The comparative analysis process for this position may consist of a structured application review, Microsoft Word and Excel testing, and a structured interview depending on the number of qualified applicants.

 Any person with a disability as defined by the Americans with Disabilities Act (ADA) may be provided a reasonable accommodation upon request to enable the person to complete an employment assessment.
 To receive the accommodation, the person making the request must present medical documentation that describes the impairment which justifies the accommodation.
 Because it requires several days for CDHS to evaluate the request and prepare for the accommodation, it is essential for the person who believes he/she may need an accommodation to locate or obtain the documentation that he/she intends to submit well in advance of the assessment date.
 Failure to provide the medical documentation three days in advance of a comparative analysis could make it impossible for CDHS to prepare for and provide the requested accommodation.
 To request a reasonable accommodation for this assessment, please contact Bridget Clawson Braaten at 303-866-4373 or firstname.lastname@example.org or the contact listed on this announcement three days before the assessment date.